By Laura Cronin 15 Feb 2023 7 min read

 What are the main responsibilities of an air traffic controller?

-The main role of an air traffic controller is to ensure the safe and efficient flow of air traffic within their assigned airspace.
+The main aim of air traffic controller jobs is to ensure the safe and efficient flow of air traffic within their assigned airspace.
 This includes monitoring the movements of aircraft, providing guidance to pilots, issuing clearances for takeoff and landing, and coordinating with other air traffic controllers and ground crews to maintain a safe environment for all crews and passengers.

 In the UK, the main employer of air traffic controllers is NATS (National Air Traffic Services) which employs over 4,500 people and handles up to 2.5 million flights a year within UK aerospace.